theblixguy/aepsdk-target-ios/Documentation/AEPTarget.md

 This API gets the Target session identifier.

-The session Id is generated locally in the SDK upon initial Target request and persisted for a period defined by `target.sessionTimeout` configuration setting.
-If the session timeout happens upon a subsequent Target request, a new session Id will be generated for use in the request and persisted in the SDK.
+The session ID is generated locally in the SDK upon initial Target request and persisted for a period defined by `target.sessionTimeout` configuration setting.
+If the session timeout happens upon a subsequent Target request, a new session ID will be generated for use in the request and persisted in the SDK.

 ### Swift